 Colorado State University

-Colorado State University offers an online program to earn a Master in Applied Statistics.
+Colorado State University offers a Master in Applied Statistics program both online and in-person.
+Pre-covid, lectures were recorded live so online students could attend live or watch at a later time.
 Students choose a specialization in either data science or statistical science.
 Graduates find an excellent career path in academia, government, businesses, and industry as statisticians.

 Need help finding the right college?